zhaodong-qiu/zhaodong-qiu.github.io/Research.md

-My current research is dedicated to investigating the intricate interaction between individual agency and the systems in which employees are embedded in.
+My current research is dedicated to investigating the intricate interaction between individual agency and the systems in which individuals are embedded.
 Specifically, my work encompasses two primary research streams.

 *The Dynamics of Workplace Proactivity*
 In this stream, I study the individual’s proactivity in the workplace.
 For example, I explore how changes in contextual factors trigger employees’ proactive behaviors.
 I am also interested in how these employees' coworkers react to their proactivity.